SaimShaikh/Networking_In_DevOps/OSI_Model.md

 - This Layer play key role in data transmissions.
 - The main job of this layer is maintain the quality of the data and pass and transmit if from source to destinations .
 - It also handles routing which means that it chooses the best path to transmit the data from the source to destinations.
-- Protocol: IP(IPv4 and IPv6) ICMP ,OSPE ,BGP.
+- Protocol: IP(IPv4 and IPv6) ICMP ,OSPF ,BGP.
     - What is dose :
         - Break data into packets.
         - Assigne IP Address